rundeckpro/training-service-oriented/README.md

 A Rundeck project called "simple" contains the jobs and nodes to manage the delivery of the "simple" web app.

+### Jobs
+Seven jobs are loaded into the "simple" project:

+* activate_version : activate the app version
+* deploy : deploy the app
+* stage_webapp : stage the app
+* start : start the app
+* status : get the app status
+* stop : stop the app
+* url_exists : check if the url exists

+### Nodes

 The project is configured with a set of nodes that represent the VMs managed by vagrant but also nodes that represent each of the tomcat instances.